taylorandi/startup/README.md

-Frontend served up using express static middleware - frontend calls third party service endpoints - backend provides service endpoints - place holders to pass login info to database as well as pass files to database frontend calls service endpoints - this was achieved using curl commands to fetch usernames from database
+Frontend served up using express static middleware - frontend calls third party service endpoints - backend provides service endpoints - place holders to pass login info to database as well as pass files to database frontend calls service endpoints - this was achieved using fetch commands to fetch usernames from database